 Contact your independent dealer for assistance if the GFCI "RESET" button does not restore 120-volt power and pops back out.

 A "tripped" GFCI breaker indicates that abnormally high 120-volt current flow (a ground fault) was detected.
 All ground faults must be repaired before use of the recreation vehicle.
-If the GFCI "RESET" button does not restore 120-volt power and pops back out.
-Contact your dealer for assistance.

 COMMAND CONTROL SYSTEM (IF SO EQUIPPED)